LitianZhou/litianzhou-pf-sv/README.md

 The **biological part** named `Pf_SVs_detection.Rmd` includes promising structural variants and their overlaps with genes.

-Both parts are written in RMarkdown.
-Since they have HTML format, you need to download the whole repository and knit them in RStudio for better HTML viewing.
-Or you can download the doc files which have identical contents.
+Both parts are written in RMarkdown, you can view my code directly in Github.
+To reduce the distraction, you can also download the HTML or doc files which have neat arrangement.

-### I am so glad to work with all of you.
-Thanks everyone and best wishes to WEHI!!
+#### At last, I am so glad to work with all of my labmates from both Bahlo lab and Barry lab.
+Thanks everyone for their great patience and knowledge.

+#### Best wishes to WEHI!!